kimbjerge/MCC-trap/README.md

 3. Install opencv with the command "pip install opencv-contrib-python"

 #### Start the program ####
-Start the programs by running the files MCC_gui.py or MCC_algorithm.py in the code directory with the command "python MCC_gui.py"
+Start the programs by running the files MCC_gui.py or MCC_algorithm.py in the code directory with the command "python MCC_gui.py" or "python MCC_algorithm.py".

 ## How do I train new models? ##
 New models can be trained using the provided hp_param_training jupyter notebook script.